 Mithali scored 103 off 141 deliveries, an innings laced with 13 boundaries and one six as she took her side past the Pakistan total of 192.

 Pakistan worked hard for their four wickets but their failure to dismiss Mithali led to their defeat.

-Earlier, Indian bowlers kept a tight leash over Pakistan's scoring rate to restrict their arch-rivals to 192 for seven in the seventh-eighth position play-off match of the Women's cricket World Cup.
+Earlier, Indian bowlers kept a tight leash over Pakistan's scoring rate to restrict the arch-rivals to 192 for seven in the seventh-eighth position playoff match of the Women's cricket World Cup.

 The decision to bat first after winning the toss didn't quite work for Pakistan, who were saved to a large extent due to the contrasting half-centuries from Nain Abidi (58) and Nida Dar (68 not out).